clazarski/ST558_project/README.md

 city_data$aqi_level <- factor(city_data$aqi_level, levels=c("Very Poor", "Poor", "Moderate", "Fair", "Good"))
 ```

-What is the current temperature of these countries?
+Explorataory Analysis: What is the current temperature of these countries?

 Histogram of temperatures: